 Coronavirus (officially COVID-19) is the name of the illness people get when infected with SARS-CoV-2 (the official name given to the actual virus).
-It was first identified in December 2019 in the city of Wuhan, Hubei Province, China.
-Since then, the World Health Organization (WHO) has declared a global pandemic of COVID-19.
+It was first identified in December 2019 and since then, the World Health Organization (WHO) has declared a global pandemic of COVID-19.
 Coronaviruses are a large family of viruses that are common in many different species of animals, including camels, cattle, cats, and bats.
 Rarely, animal coronaviruses can infect people and then spread between people such as with MERS-CoV, SARS-CoV, and now with this new virus COVID-19.

 According to the Centers for Disease Control and Prevention (CDC), human coronaviruses are common throughout the world and usually cause mild to moderate illness in most people.
 The virus is a public health concern because: